revel/revel.github.io/modules/index.md

 You can add an ordering method by insert a sortable string in between the word module and the name of the module like the following.
-This allows you to specify which order the views should be loaded, so your application will always be the first, then the order of the modules and finally the default views in revel.
+This allows you to specify which order the views should be loaded, so your application will always be the first, then the order of the modules and finally the default views in Revel.
 {% highlight ini %}
 module.01.mymodulename = go/import/path/to/module
 module.02.mymodulename2 = go/import/path/to/module2